Less Invasive Options for People with Severe Aortic Stenosis

 Walk through a step-by-step interactive guide explaining your valve issue and treatment options with helpful videos, text summaries and links along the way.

 TAVR is approved and available for qualifying patients receiving Medicare and Medicaid.
-More information is available on the Centers for Medicare & Medicaid Services (CMS) website.
-Learn more about healthcare laws and government programs seeking to provide affordable coverage at the HealthCare.gov website.
+More information is available on the Centers for Medicare & Medicaid Services (CMS) website(link opens in new window).
+Learn more about health care laws and government programs seeking to provide affordable coverage at the HealthCare.gov website(link opens in new window).
 The Heart Valve CareLine can help you navigate the insurance and medical world as it relates to your diagnosis.